erikswed/Greta-100-React-Web-App/README.md

  This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-# Greta Thunberg the first 100 weeks in pictures and more..
+# Greta Thunberg the first 100 weeks in pictures and more..(Gretas's Weeks)

 ##### THE BIGGEST SOURCE FOR GRETA THUNBERG'S FRIDAYS FOR FUTURE INFORMATION IN THE FORM OF IMAGES, MOVIES, TEXT AND ARTICLES